haskell-github-trust/.github/profile/README.md

   A. No. If they did something wrong then fix it and then publish another release.

-* Q. What should I do if I suspect a Trustee is acting in bad faith?
+* Q. What should I do if I suspect a Trust Owner is acting in bad faith?

-  A. Talk about it in private messages with the other Trustees.
+  A. Talk about it in private messages with the other Trust Owners.

-* Q. What happens if one of the Trustee-owners transfers all the repos to the Trustee-owner’s private account?
+* Q. What happens if one of the Trust Owners transfers all the repos to the Trust Owner’s private account?

-  A. We can fork the repositories back here and expel the Trustee-owner.
+  A. We can fork the repositories back here and expel the Trust Owner.

-* Q. What happens if one of the Trustee-owners inserts security vulnerabilities and publishes to Hackage?
+* Q. What happens if one of the Trust Owners inserts security vulnerabilities and publishes to Hackage?

   A. This org has a Hackage Authentication Token, but not the Hackage password or email account.
-So we can revoke the Authentication Token and expel the Trustee-owner.
+So we can revoke the Authentication Token and expel the Trust Owner.